Guinea Pig Chewing Material & Chewing Wood in the Guinea Pig Webshop

 Which gnawing wood is suitable for guinea pigs?

-Choose gnawing wood and branches intended for guinea pigs and small herbivores, such as suitable willow, fruit tree wood, branches, stems, or herb roots within this category.
+Choose gnawing wood and branches intended for guinea pigs and small herbivores, such as suitable willow, fruit tree wood, birch, hazelnut, branches, stems, or herb roots within this category.

 Can I give branches from the garden to my guinea pig?